Nikki Offord, FdSc, Reg. MBACP

 07789 560568 / 07789 560568

 Hello and welcome - I am Nikki...

-I don’t want to use too much jargon here to describe myself because I believe what I offer is simple: I am a fully qualified counsellor and a registered member of the British Association for Counselling and Psychotherapy (BACP).
+I don’t want to use too much jargon here to describe myself because I believe what I offer is simple: I am a fully qualified counsellor with NHS experience and I am a registered member of the British Association for Counselling and Psychotherapy (BACP).
 I am also a real and down to earth professional with life experience, who works honestly, safely and compassionately with my clients.
 I will accept you and I won't judge you.
 I will hear you and I will notice what you have to say.
 I am gentle but I do offer challenge if I think it is useful for you therapeutically.
 I take ethics and your emotionally safety very seriously.

 How Counselling can help you

 Maybe life has changed or perhaps you want it to change?
 Maybe you have experienced loss, bereavement, relationship breakdown, abuse or life changing circumstances and are struggling to cope?
 Maybe you are feeling in low mood/depressed or anxious?
 Whatever is troubling you, just having the chance to talk to someone who is specially trained to hear what you need to say, who isn’t involved in your life and who can support you in that process in a calm and confidential setting can be very healing and freeing in itself.
 I believe I can help you do that.

 When you first make contact with me, we will arrange a mutually convenient time for a free 15 minute phone consultation which will give us a chance to explore what brings you to counselling and what you are hoping to get from it.
 From there, if I feel I am the right person to help you and you are happy to go ahead, we will make the first face to face appointment.